margaris23/digital-cv/README.md

 > Find a friend for your pet.
 Connect with vets & animal welfare organizations.
 Adopt or reunite with your missing pet.
 Find a pet friendly hotel.
 And, Protect your pet from hazardous areas.

+<br><br>

+**Code Assistant**<br>
+Side project for people with ♿ disabilities and no-coders

+> Create FEs in a fast and effective manner, with minimum effort and/or knowledge from people with disabilities, for everyone to use.

+An idea that solves the problem of creating FEs by people with disabilities, for everyone to use, of any technical knowledge level and/or disability.

+An idea that solves the problem of employment for disabled people in IT.

 _Note: Still in progress ..._
 <br><br>